etgins/weapon_detection_with_transfer_learning/README.md

 # Weapon Detection with Transfer Learning
 In this project we attempt to use a pretrained YOLOv5 model to detect weapons in various scenarios.
-We use Transfer-Learning by training only the last layers on the new dataset to achieve this task.
+We use Transfer-Learning by additional training on a pre-trained network using the new dataset to achieve this task.
 Class project as part of ee046211 - Deep Learning course @ Technion.
 <p align="center">
     <a href="https://www.linkedin.com/in/itamar-ginsberg/">Itamar Ginsberg</a>  •